How to Stay Awake and Alert While Driving

 How to Stay Awake While Driving

-The obvious and unfortunately often ignored warning about driving is to not drink and drive.
-Many people may think they are able to drink and drive because they have safely made it home, probably in a daze -- but they made it home.
-In fact, many people make it home from maybe a night on the town and can't remember how they got there!
-By the way, it goes without saying to always wear your seatbelt when driving.
+You may get sleepy while driving if you get behind the wheel after drinking -- against your better judgment.
+The obvious and unfortunately often ignored warning not to drink and drive is often not adhered to.
+Many people may think they can drink and drive because they made it home once or twice before, probably in a daze -- but they made it home safely.
+In fact, many people arrive home from a night on the town and cannot remember how they got there.

-Do not risk your life by drinking and driving at any time.
-Do not drive even if you have a buzz.
-You may have seen or heard a commercial that states "Buzzed driving is drunk driving."
+Do not risk your life and others by drinking and driving at any time.
+Do not drive even if you have a slight buzz.
+You may have seen or heard commercials that state "Buzzed driving is drunk driving."
 Not only will you find yourself falling asleep at the wheel, but there are other dire consequences as well, including black-outs, accidents and even worse.

-If you have a long drive ahead of you, try to prepare yourself for the trip as much as you can.
-About a week or so before your trip, start going to bed earlier than usual.
-In other words "put sleep in your sleep savings bank."
+If you have a long drive ahead of you, prepare yourself for the trip as much as possible.
+About a week or so before your trip, go to bed earlier than usual.
+In other words "deposit your sleep in your sleep savings bank."
 You should go to bed earlier than you normally do, even if it is as little as an hour or so before your usual bedtime.

-Going to sleep earlier than usual may be difficult at first, but there are lots of ways you can train your body to sleep soundly.
+Going to sleep earlier than normal may be difficult at first, but there are many ways you can train your body to sleep soundly.
 I'm not referring to sleeping aids, or pills.
 There are natural ways to get to sleep without using sleep aids.

-For example, you can read a book that puts you to sleep, drink warm milk and count sheep (counting sheep may be an old wives' tale, but it works!), or exert yourself a lot before bed-time.
-For example, exercising strenuously earlier in the day will cause your body to beg for sleep at the end of the day.
+For example, you can read a book that puts you to sleep, listen to soft music, drink warm milk and count sheep (counting sheep may be an old wives' tale, but it works!), or exert yourself a lot before bedtime.
+For example, if you exercise strenuously earlier in the day, your body will beg for sleep at day's end.
 Plus exercise is good for you.

 Interesting enough, some research studies claim it is not possible to save up your sleep.
 Do not let these studies sway you.
-Many times researchers try to go against the grain to get attention or to justify the grant money they received.
-Try going to sleep earlier than usual, and see how refreshed you are when you awake.
-Being refreshed is particularly important if you want to avoid falling asleep at the wheel of your car.
+Many times researchers try to go against the grain to get attention or to justify the grant money they may have received.
+Try going to sleep earlier than usual, and see how refreshed you are when you wake up.
+Being refreshed is particularly important if you want to avoid falling asleep at the wheel of your vehicle.

 Have you ever done this?
 In order to avoid lots of traffic including traffic jams, accidents and traffic congestion, you may have driven when you knew less cars would be on the road.
-You may drive late at night when you think most people would be sleeping instead of driving.
-This is a very big mistake!
-I drove during my "sleepy times" when all of a sudden I jerked myself awake and realized I had travelled quite a ways without realizing the car was practically driving and steering itself.
-Don't take chances on driving your car while sleeping!
+You probably chose to drive late at night when you thought most people would be sleeping instead of driving.
+Warning: This could be a mistake.
+If you did not get ample sleep, when you drive during your "sleepy times" all of a sudden you jerk yourself awake and realize you have travelled quite a ways without noticing the car was practically driving and steering itself.
+Don't take chances on driving your car while feeling sleepy!

-Schedule your driving time when you are fully awake regardless of the traffic conditions, i.e. rush hour traffic.
-Remember to bank some sleep and go to bed earlier than usual.
+Schedule your driving time when you are fully awake regardless of the traffic conditions, i.e. rush hour traffic, traffic congestion, etc. Remember to bank some sleep and go to bed earlier than usual.
 Schedule your driving, if possible, during those times when you are usually awake -- not when you are normally asleep.
 Just doing this simple scheduling of sleep will go a long ways towards keeping you awake at the wheel.